nuxeo/doc.nuxeo.com-content/src/nxdoc/dam/digital-asset-management-dam/supported-file-formats.md

 </table>
 </div>

-### Artworks files / 3D format
+### Artworks Files / 3D Format

 The [Nuxeo 3D addon]({{page version='' space='nxdoc' page='nuxeo-3d'}}) uses Blender as the render engine and three.js for the embedded viewer in Nuxeo Web UI.
 All formats are rendered into GTLF for display in the viewer and can natively read any of the above-referenced, Blender-supported formats.
 Formats that Blender can’t natively render are just supplied along with preview file for the preview.

 {{#> callout type='info' heading='Compound Asset Support'}}
 Compound Asset Support refers to supporting a set of files as a single asset object while preserving the subcomponents as individual assets and recording the relationships among them all.
 This is especially important most 3D formats require a set of files.
 {{/callout}}

 {{#> callout type='warning' heading='NEV Support'}}
 The NEV Support is not provided for 3D files for now.
 {{/callout}}

 <div class="table-scroll"><table class="hover"><tbody><tr><th colspan="1">
-<th colspan="1">Metadata extraction</th>
+<th colspan="1">Metadata Extraction</th>
 <th colspan="1">Preview</th>
-<th colspan="1">Compound relashionship support</th>
+<th colspan="1">Compound Relationship Support</th>
 <th colspan="1">Encode / Transcode</th>
-<th colspan="1">Mimetype recognition</th>
+<th colspan="1">Mimetype Recognition</th>
 <th colspan="1">Additional Notes</th>
 </tr>
 <tbody>